Pacers vs. Magic: Preview, Odds and Game Thread

-The Pacers (20-41) hit the road for their next four games, starting with consecutive games against the Magic (14-47) on Monday and Wednesday at the Amway Center.
+The Pacers (21-42) wrap up their mini-vacay in Orlando when they play the Magic (15-47) on Wednesday at the Amway Center.

-The two games in Orlando will wrap up the three-game season series between the teams.
-The Magic beat the Pacers at the Fieldhouse in early February, 119-118 which started a seven-game losing streak for the Pacers.
-The Magic score 66 second-half points to rally from a double-digit deficit at the half for the win.
+The same Amway Center where the Pacers started strong but then fell victim to one of their signature stagnant third quarters before losing 119-103 to the Magic on Monday night.

-Wendell Carter Jr. flashed in the win for the Magic with 18 points and 19 rebounds, while local legend Gary Harris made the second-half run happen, finishing with 22 points and 6 three-pointers off the bench.
+The Pacers squandered another productive night by Tyrese Haliburton in the loss while the Magic teamed up to run past the Pacers with eight players scoring in double figures.
+The Magic flashed some offensive depth off the bench with the return of Markelle Fultz to go along with Gary Harris, Terrence Ross and RJ Hampton.
+The vets off the bench with the young core have made the Magic an intriguing team to watch even if they don’t win games.

 When: 7:00 p.m.
 ET